vrivellino/clojure-west-2014-demo/README.md

 ### Save your Datomic License Key

 After your register for Datomic Pro Starter, save the license key they send you to a file.
-Don't include 'license-key=' when you save it - just save the key.
+Don't include _license-key=_ when you save it - just save the key.

 ## Running Locally